Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Then for each character, repeat the process until reaching the final boss puppets.
 - Build the Neo Geo CD version automatically from the MVS version.

+Final adujstments were made by lookind closely at gameplay footage, frame by frame.

 ## My rules

 - Anything looking (even partly) human has red blood.
 And yes daemon fishes have legs...